 Even with the weaker motor, the Roomba 960 is more than capable of cleaning most bare floor surfaces around your home.

 One unique feature found in the Roomba and not found in other robot vacuums is the dirt detect system.
-It uses optical and acoustic sonars to detect areas that have more dirt and when it detects it, it cleans that area more thoroughly.
+It uses optical and acoustic sonars to identify areas that have more dirt, and when it detects it, it cleans that area more thoroughly.

 Compared to the more powerful Roomba 980, this robot will not have as much power as the 980 with the carpet boost feature.

-This means that the 960 won’t be able to clean as thoroughly as the 980 but for homes with low pile carpeting it should not be an issue.
+It means that the 960 won’t be able to clean as thoroughly as the 980, but for homes with low pile carpeting, it should not be an issue.

 Pet Hair Removal